Tynwald Day: Captioning ceremony

 Tynwald then reconvenes in the Chapel.
 While Tynwald conducts substantive business in Douglas, it only participates in the captioning ceremony at St John's.
 During the ceremony, the Lieutenant Governor, the President of Tynwald and the Speaker of the House of Keys use quills to sign certificates documenting the promulgation of the laws.
+(The use of quills appears now to have ceased.)

 Once the captioning of the acts has concluded, the Lieutenant Governor and the Legislative Council withdraw, leaving members of the House of Keys for a session of their house.
 If there are any bills that have not completed all of their stages in the House of Keys, a member moves "That all Bills and other business before the House remaining unfinished at this date be suspended and continued at the same stage at the first sitting of the House in the next legislative year."
 This pro forma motion is approved by a voice vote; the House of Keys then adjourns.
 Even if there remains no unfinished business before it, the House of Keys still meets, but no motion is made, and adjournment is immediate.

 After Tynwald Day, Tynwald Court returns to Douglas for three further sittings, normally held on the Tuesday, Wednesday and Thursday following Tynwald Day.
 If, however, Tynwald Day falls on a Monday, the sittings are not held until the following week.
 Following these sittings, Tynwald adjourns for the summer, not reconvening until October.